If you have great interpersonal skills and are a resourceful problem-solver, you may be well suited to a career in advice work

-Qualifications in areas such as counselling or guidance are also valued by employers.
+Qualifications in areas such as counselling or guidance are valued by employers.

 You will need to show:

-- good awareness of equality and diversity issues.
+- a good awareness of equality and diversity issues

 Developing contacts through voluntary work is a useful way of gaining employment.
 It also shows your commitment to and enthusiasm for the role.

-Indeed, volunteer experience is an important, and sometimes essential, factor in getting paid employment.
-There can be a high level of competition for a relatively low number of paid positions, as it is common for advice work to be done by volunteers.
+Volunteer experience is an important, and sometimes essential, factor in securing paid employment.
+There can be a high level of competition for a relatively low number of paid positions, as it's common for advice work to be done by volunteers.
 Experience in dealing with people and running administrative systems is valuable.

 Other relevant work experience includes working in customer service or in your local community.

-One of the main sources of employment for advice workers in England and Wales is the Citizens Advice service.
-Advice services are delivered through the Citizens Advice Bureaux from over 3,300 community locations, run by 338 individual charities.
+One of the main sources of employment for advice workers in England and Wales is the Citizens Advice service, delivered through a network of 316 individual charities.
+The service employs 7,000 paid staff and 23,000 volunteers.

-There are other independent advice centres that offer general or specialist advice in a range of areas, including mental health, single parent families and homelessness - for details see Advice UK.
+See Advice UK for details of other independent advice centres offering general or specialist advice in a range of areas, including mental health, single parent families and homelessness.

-Universities, further education (FE) colleges and students' union welfare offices also employ advice workers, as do some trade unions and professional bodies.
+- further education (FE) colleges and students' union welfare offices

 Look for job vacancies at: